roderickjackson-bradley/socket_io_app/work/w10/d5/02-updating-state-react.md

 ```
 Click the **[Add Number]** button to check that it still works.

-Now let's revert back to mutating `state.numbers`, but this time, we'll extend from `PureComponent`:
+Now let's revert back to mutating `state.numbers`, but this time, we're still extending `PureComponent`:

 ```js
 addNumber = () => {